TonyRipa/PlaceValue/README.md

 SparseExponentialRatio1
 ------------------------
 <i>SparseExponentialRatio1</i> is a data-type optimized for ratios of Sparse Exponentials; an application of the SparsePlaceValueRatio1 datatype.
 Consider the problem of storing tanh. tanh = sinh / cosh. cosh = ½0.½. sinh = ½0.<s>½</s>.
-Dividing them results in the repeating placevalue 1.0<s>2</s>02... .
-Storing that in a placevalue is problematic.
+Dividing them results in the repeating MarkedPlaceValue 1.0<s>2</s>02... .
+Storing that in a MarkedPlaceValue is problematic.
 So we store it in a data-type constructed specifically for the storage of ratios of placevalues: PlaceValueRatio.
 Now we can store tanh exactly. ½0.<s>½</s>/½0.½ reduces to the PlaceValueRatio 10<s>1</s>/101.
 To be accurate, SparseExponentialRatio1 uses SparsePlaceValueRatio1 not PlaceValueRatio so it is stored sparsely as 1E2-1 / 1E2+1.

 SparseExponentialRatio
 ------------------------